Siege of Skardu: Siege of Skardu

 When the news of the Gilgit rebellion was received, Sher Jung Thapa was promoted to Lieut.
 Colonel and made commander of the remainder of the 6th battalion.
 He was asked to proceed to Skardu for its defence.
 On reaching Skardu on 3 December, he realised that his position was untenable and sought permission to withdraw the garrison and the civil administration to Kargil and also requested reinforcements.
 The request for withdrawal was turned down and he was reportedly asked "to hold to last man and last round".
 The Indian forces, along with the non-Muslim civil population of Skardu, withdrew into the Skardu Fort.
 On 1 February, 1948 the leading column of the Ibex force left Harmosh, 25 miles east of Gilgit and reached Tsari on 9 February where it quickly overpowered the two Indian platoons left by Col. Thapa.
 Skardu was besieged on 11 February.

 Meanwhile in Srinagar, under the control of the Indian Army, a Skardu relief column consisting of two companies was assembled, which crossed Zoji La Pass and reached Skardu on 10 February.
-On 11 February, the Pakistani forces battled with the Skardu garrison of the fort.
-After a six-hour-long battle between the two, the attackers retreated.
+On 11 February, the Ibex Force battled with the Indian garrison.
+After a six-hour-long battle between the two, the besiegers retreated.
 They came again on 14 February directing "harassing fire into the fort".

 In mid-March a second Indian relief column consisting of 350 men and 600 coolies under the command of Brig.
-Faqir Singh was ambushed and destroyed at Thorgo, 10 miles away from Skardu.
+Faqir Singh was ambushed and destroyed at Thorgo by Ibex Force, 10 miles away from Skardu.
 Renewed attacks were carried on the besieged garrison on March 24 and half of the Indian positions were captured.
 A third Indian relief column consisting of two battalions under the command of Lt.
 Col. Sampuran Singh and Lt.
-Col. Kirpal Singh was sent in April and ambushed at Parkutta by the Pakistani forces on 20 April, which developed into a full scale battle by the mid-May.
+Col. Kirpal Singh was sent in April and ambushed at Parkutta by the Ibex Force on 20 April, which developed into a full scale battle by the mid-May.
 As a result the siege of Skardu was lifted and the responsibility of blockade was handed over to the local volunteers as the rest of force was sent to Parkutta.
 On 29 April Major Ehsan Ali left Skardu, giving the charge to Lt.
 Babar Khan.